 Alana, Claire and Kailey approach their sessions in a lifestyle manner, aiming to capture candid moments.

-So whilst they don’t strictly pose, they will set their subjects up in comfortable positions and locations designed to help them all relax.
-Then they’ll use prompts to draw out authentic moments and interactions.
+So whilst they donât insist on strict poses, and expect the kids to sit still, they will set their subjects up in comfortable positions and locations around the home designed to help them all relax.
+Then theyâll use prompts to draw out authentic moments and interactions.

 Claire Eastman